I’m not eligible for flood cover with Flood Re - what can I do?

 2 minutes

-Did you know that around one in six homes in England is at risks of flooding?
+Did you know that around one in six homes in England is at risk of flooding?
 And as the climate gets wetter and warmer, the Environment Agency predicts that the number of “at risk” homes is set to increase1.
 The risk of flooding inevitably impacts home insurance, making it challenging to find while also increasing the cost.
 To combat this, the government launched the Flood Re scheme in 2017 to make flood insurance more accessible to homeowners.
-However, whilst the scheme assists many people across the UK, there remains a great swathe of properties that are not eligible for cover.
+However, whilst the scheme assists many people across the UK, there remains many UK homes that are not eligible for cover.

 There are several reasons a property may not be eligible for the Flood Re scheme, with the most common reason being the year it was built.
 Any homes built after 1st January 2009 are not eligible to join the scheme and obtaining suitable insurance will be more challenging.